raspberrypi/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md

 The gateway address to use if the TFTP server is on a differenet subnet e.g. "192.168.0.1"
 Default: ""
 Version: pieeprom-2020-04-16.bin

+#### MAC_ADDRESS
+Overrides the Ethernet MAC address with the given value. e.g. dc:a6:32:01:36:c2
+Default: ""
+Version: pieeprom-2020-04-16.bin

 ### DISABLE_HDMI
 Disables the [HDMI boot diagnostics](./boot_diagnostics.md) display if a fatal error is encountered.
 This may also be disabled by setting `disable_splash=1` in config.txt.